How many of your new patients have left the "current medications" field blank on their intake form?

 Yes.
 AI conversational intake is customized by writing plain-language instructions, not by building forms.
 Practitioners describe what information they need — chief complaint, pain scale, medication history, specialty-specific screening questions — and the AI generates an appropriate, adaptive conversation for each patient.
 Different specialties, conditions, and patient types receive different intake conversations from the same platform without requiring separate form templates.

-I keep thinking about something a psychotherapist in Whitby told me.
-She said her anxious new patients — the ones who were already nervous about starting therapy — would sometimes abandon intake forms entirely and call to reschedule instead.
-The form was one more barrier for someone who was already terrified of vulnerability.
-When she switched to conversational intake, one of her patients told her it felt like "talking to a very calm friend who already knew what to ask."
-The patient completed the whole thing from her couch at 11pm the night before her first session.
+A psychotherapist in Whitby told me something that reframed how I think about this.
+Her anxious new patients — the ones who were already nervous about starting therapy — would sometimes abandon intake forms entirely and call to reschedule instead.
+The form was one more barrier for someone who was already working up the courage to ask for help.

 If your intake process still looks like a tax form, your patients are telling you — they're just telling you by leaving fields blank.
-Oli Health's AI Patient Intake replaces static forms with adaptive conversations that patients actually complete.
-The 60-day free trial includes the full AI suite.
+Oli Health's AI Patient Intake replaces static forms with adaptive conversations that patients complete.
+The 30-day free trial includes the full AI suite.
 It takes about four minutes to set up, and you'll know by the first patient whether it's better than what you have now.